MLH-Fellowship/DS4H-Image-Alignment/README.md

 ## Installation ##

-DS4H Image Alignment can be installed easily, on Windows and Apple Silicon M1.
+DS4H Image Alignment can be installed easily, on Windows, Linux and Apple Silicon M1 and Intel Based Mac ( Mac-ImageJ is the ARM version, Mac-Fiji is the x86 Intel version) .
+You have to download the jar from the "Releases" section in this page, just go inside the release related to your platform (e.g. v1.1.0-win is for Windows).

 ## Download ##